apache/zeppelin/docs/interpreter/markdown.md

 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/docs-img/markdown-example-flexmark-parser-extensions.png" width="70%" />

-### Pegdown Parser

-`pegdown` parser provides github flavored markdown.
-Although still one of the most popular Markdown parsing libraries for the JVM, pegdown has reached its end of life.
-The project is essentially unmaintained with tickets piling up and crucial bugs not being fixed.`pegdown`'s parsing performance isn't great.
-But keep this parser for the backward compatibility.

 ### Markdown4j Parser

-Since `pegdown` parser is more accurate and provides much more markdown syntax `markdown4j` option might be removed later.
+Since `flexmark` parser is more accurate and provides much more markdown syntax `markdown4j` option might be removed later.
 But keep this parser for the backward compatibility.